0xtail-hackathon/freekick/README.md

 ### Client

 Client code can be found in the `freekick-client` folder.
-Client code is writen in React / Next.js and makes use of the `near-api-js` and `@near-wallet-selector` libraries.
+Client code is written in React / Next.js and makes use of the `near-api-js` and `@near-wallet-selector` libraries for interacting with the NEAR blockchain.

 ### Contracts